nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-5-7

-12:00 noon We are looking into a serious routing problem affecting Brooklyn.
-Sorry about this!
+12:00pm-12:30pm We had a problem with an antenna that affected Brooklyn for 30 minutes.
+This has been resolved.

 2022-2-16